 Partnerships Focused on Climate Action

-HDA is fostering collaborative partnerships between the public and private sectors to drive meaningful reductions in the healthcare sector’s environmental impact and strengthen its sustainability and resiliency.
-HDA President and CEO Chip Davis currently co-chairs the supply chain working group of the Action Collaborative on Decarbonizing the Health Sector, part of the National Academy of Medicine’s Grand Challenge on Human Health and Climate Change.
+HDA is actively promoting cooperative alliances between the public and private sectors, aiming to achieve substantial reductions in the healthcare sector's environmental impact while enhancing its sustainability and resilience.
+Chip Davis, the President and CEO of HDA, presently serves as the co-chair of the Healthcare Supply Chain and Infrastructure working group within the National Academy of Medicine Action Collaborative on Decarbonizing the US Health Sector — a vital component of the National Academy of Medicine's Grand Challenge on Human Health and Climate Change.

 The resources below address the industry’s approach to environmental sustainability.

 HDA reviews key priority issues and advocates on behalf of its pharmaceutical distributor members in areas like standards, public policies and business processes.
 HDA members have a powerful, unique voice and perspective and an opportunity to help educate lawmakers and inform public policy.